oasis-tcs/odata-specs/odata-csdl/5 Schema.md

 ::: funnelweb
 The effective type is constructed as child of a new model element so that it does not appear in the JSON serialization of the current CSDL document.
+It contains the properties of the derived type, the inherited properties and "merged" properties, for example if the derived type specializes the inherited type or adds an annotation.
 :::

 @$@<Common parts of complex and entity type@>@{